Large-SALE-pop-up-on-a-website

 Most pop-ups are timed and they seem to appear when visitors have just landed on a website and haven’t had a chance to see or read anything.

-Unless the company is a well-known brand, chances are these visitors don’t know anything about it.
-They don’t know if they want to buy the products.
-They don’t know if the service is right for them.
-They don’t know if the content is valuable.
+Unless your company is a well-known brand, there’s a good chance your website visitors don’t know anything about you.
+They don’t know if they want to buy your products.
+They don’t know if your service is right for them.
+They don’t know if the content they’re about to consume will be valuable.

 At this point, a pop-up is often seen as an annoyance, because it has to be closed down before they can continue their user journey.